-There are two great ways to find what you're looking for on this site...
+There are three great ways to find the Six Sigma information that you're looking for on this site...

 Six Sigma is driven from the “outside-in,” that is, it begins with the customer.
 The emphasis is on understanding customer needs and translating them into requirements for core processes.